akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 Akka Persistence is based on the single-writer principle.
 For a particular @apidoc[typed.PersistenceId] only one @apidoc[typed.*.EventSourcedBehavior] instance should be active at one time.
 If multiple instances were to persist events at the same time, the events would be interleaved and might not be interpreted correctly on replay.
-Cluster Sharding ensures that there is only one active entity (`EventSourcedBehavior`) for each id within a data center.
+Cluster Sharding ensures that there is only one active entity (`EventSourcedBehavior`) for each id within the cluster.
-@ref:[Replicated Event Sourcing](replicated-eventsourcing.md) supports active-active persistent entities across data centers.
+@ref:[Replicated Event Sourcing](replicated-eventsourcing.md) supports active-active persistent entities.

 ## Configuration